ajfisher/embodied-bots/slides/slides.md

 ## Agenda

-1. Embodiement and cognition
+1. Embodiment and cognition

-2. Hello, hardware and Hi, Botty
+2. Hello, Hardware and Hi, Botty

 3. Building a bot with emotions